Last Updated: 30th January, 2024

 You should refer to the terms and conditions of your home loan for the specific situations where you may be charged a break fee.
 As a rule of thumb, a break fee will apply if:

-- You make a repayment in excess of the allowed amount set in the loan agreement with your bank; or
+- You make the repayment in excess of the allowed amount set in the loan agreement with your bank; or

 - The total amount owing on your loan becomes immediately due for payment because you are in default; or